viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

     await base.stop()
   ```

-The `main` function connects to the robot and initializes each component, it then does the following:
+The `main` function connects to the robot and initializes each component, then performs the following tasks:

 1. If the color of the line is detected in the top center of the camera frame, the rover drives forward.
-2. When it doesn’t see the line color there, it checks for the color in the camera frame starting on the left.
+2. If the color is not detected in the top center, it checks the left side of the camera frame for the color.
    If it detects the color on the left, the robot turns left.
-   If it doesn’t detect the color on the left, it checks the right and turns right if it detects the color on the right.
+   If it doesn’t detect the color on the left, it checks the right side of the camera frame, and turns right if it detects the color.
-3. After the line is back in the center front of the camera frame, the rover continues forward.
+3. Once the line is back in the center front of the camera frame, the rover continues forward.
 4. When the rover no longer sees any of the line color anywhere in the front portion of the camera frame, it stops and the program ends.

 ```python {class="line-numbers linkable-line-numbers"}